Dental Programs FAQs

 No, we do not require reference letters for application to either program.
 You may submit them if you wish, but additional points are not awarded.
 There is an application checklist that spells out exactly what you need to have a complete application.

-How much time should be devoted to the hybrid track?
+How much time should be devoted to the Dental Assisting program?

 How does the hybrid track work?

-- In the hybrid track, the majority of lecture courses are delivered online.
+- In the hybrid delivery, the majority of lecture courses are delivered online.
 However, in total credit hours, the majority of hours are actually lab and clinical hours which are face to face, on campus and off campus.
-Students are divided into different lab sections, which generally meet on Saturdays.
+Students are divided into different lab sections, which will meet one day per week.

 - The hybrid program allows for more flexibility in a student’s schedule, including more time for family and work responsibilities while going to school full-time.
 However, faculty recommend a minimum of 30 hours of devoted study time for a 15 credit hour semester.

-- The hybrid program is a combination of online activities (videos, quizzes, exams, presentation, etc.) and in person activities (labs, clinicals, guest speakers, etc.).
+- The hybrid delivery is a combination of online activities (videos, quizzes, exams, presentation, etc.) and in person activities (labs, clinicals, guest speakers, etc.).

 - Content is introduced online each week with power point presentations, videos, and/or lecture notes.
 The online content is supported with assigned reading in the textbook, homework, and online class discussion.
 Unit exams, midterms, and final exams are given online with an online proctoring service, or at an OTC testing centers, or an approved local site.